damast93/fun/README.md

 * user-defined datatypes
 * tail-call elimination

-Roughly, *Fun* is strict untyped lambda calculus with some mostly syntactic extensions and ML-inspired look. *Fun* is not purely functional, so side effects are always possible.
+Roughly, *Fun* is strict untyped lambda calculus with some mostly syntactic extensions and an ML-inspired look. *Fun* is not purely functional, so side effects are always possible.
 There is no static typechecking but types are distinguished strongly at runtime.

 Both `funny` and the first-stage of `func` are implemented in F#.
 The second-stage, eventually, will be written in *Fun* itself.
+Due to its simplicity, *Fun* can be easily cross-compiled to languages like JavaScript or Lua.

 # A demo program